-The IHTS project is being managed by the Information and Computing Division of the IMH.
+The Israel Health Terminology Server IHTS project is being managed by the Information and Computing Division of the Ministry.

-The IT Division of the IMH leads the regulatory activity of the medical information systems within the Israeli health system, and promotes the use of information systems in order to improve the medical treatment and services provided to the health service consumers.
+The IT Division of the Ministry leads the regulatory activity of the medical information systems within the Israeli health system, and promotes the use of information systems in order to improve the medical treatment and services provided to the health service consumers.

 Its roles and responsibilities include leading the management of medical information within the Ministry and its utilization in an effort to improve decision making processes within the Israel health system; responsibility for Ministry regulation of the medical information systems; leading processes intended to improve the use of medical information systems within the Israeli health system; responsibility for regulation of information security within medical institutions; and promoting the issue of medical information management in Israel

-The Israel Health Terminology Server (IHTS) Project is initiated by the Israel Ministry of Health (IMH).
+The IHTS Project is initiated by the Israel Ministry of Health .